 The students are asked each week to develop a plan for their trip to these locations including, investigating the site’s significance in Irish history/culture, finding out information about the location and guiding their fellow students and team leaders on the day of the trip.

-This type of project led work culminates on week 12 with a large, 3 night trip away.
-This final trip away is decided solely by the students and they have to plan the trip, gather the relevant information, decide why it is culturally significant and be the guides for the entire time away.
+This type of project led work culminates on week 11 with the big student led trip.
+This trip is decided solely by the students and they have to plan and budget the trip, gather the relevant information, decide why it is culturally significant and be the guides for the entire time away.

 The aim of the cultural immersion is to have the students develop a deep understanding of the local community’s belief systems, way of life and challenges.